Rho, Lombardy: Geography

 Rho is lapped by the river Olona and crossed by its tributaries Bozzente and Lura, nowadays partially cloaked inside the town.

-At the north and east of the town, there is the road of national interest Strada statale 33 del Sempione, which in the past was crossing the town itself, in the current corso Europa.
+To the north and east of the town, there is the road of national interest Strada statale 33 del Sempione, which in the past crossed the town itself, in the current corso Europa.
 Rho is at the meeting point of railways linking Milan to Varese (Line S5) and Domodossola and Milan to Novara (Line S6).

-In Passirana, it is based a meteo station, managed in cooperation with the Lombard Meteorological Center.
+In Passirana, there is a meteo station, managed in cooperation with the Lombard Meteorological Centre.

 Frazioni

 Inside the municipality of Rho are located seven frazioni: